Michael21ZZZ/YoutubeVideoDownloading/Video and Metadata Collection/README.txt

 1) "InputList.xlsx";
 2) "metadata_labeled_videos.csv" since this was already collected from prior work.

-The OUTPUT from this process would be:
+The OUTPUT from this process would be (1, 4, 5 not uploaded to GitHub due to file size issues):
 1) "googletrends" folder containing csv files only used for some processing;
 2) "NewList.csv" containing 100 filtered keywords and their average popularity;
 3) "videoIDs.txt" containing the video IDs of results from youtube search using filtered keywords;